makrai/notes/brown2005-fewshot-gpt3.md

     * task-agnostic in architecture, this method still
     * requires datasets of thousands or tens of thousands of examples
-* humans can generally perform a new language task from only a few examples or from simple instructions - something which current NLP
+* humans can generally perform a new language task from only a few examples or from simple instructions
 * we show that
   * scaling up language models greatly improves task-agnostic, few-shot
   * sometimes even reaching competitiveness with prior SOTA fine-tuning approac